rydmike/flex_color_scheme/README.md

 import 'package:flex_color_scheme/flex_color_scheme.dart';
 ```

+You can now start using `FlexColorScheme`based themes in your application.
+The easiest way to do so is to use one
+of the 20 built-in color schemes.
+The schemes have enums that you can use to refer to them with, their data object
+holds name, description and separate scheme data for each schemes' light and dark mode.
+The Google material schemes
+used as example in the Material guide and that also exist as defaults for `ColorScheme.light()` and
+`ColorScheme.dark()` in Flutter SDK, as well as the high contrast schemes `ColorScheme.highContrastLight()` and
+`ColorScheme.highContrastDark()` in Flutter, also exist as the first two predefined schemes in `FlexColorScheme`.

 ### Default Sample Application

 The package contains five different example applications with increasing complexity.

-To try the simplest default sample, example number 1 of `FlexColorScheme` on a device or simulator, clone the [repository](https://github.com/rydmike/flex_color_scheme) and run the example:
+To try the simplest default sample, example number 1 of `FlexColorScheme` on a device or simulator,
+clone the [repository](https://github.com/rydmike/flex_color_scheme) and run the example:

 ```bash
 cd example/
 flutter run --release
 ```

-The result is a sample app that uses one of the built color schemes as its theme, has a light/dark/system theme mode toggle and includes a theme showcase, so you can see the impact of the theme on common Material widgets.
+The result is a sample app that uses one of the built color schemes as its theme, has a light/dark/system theme
+mode toggle and includes a theme showcase, so you can see the impact of the theme on common Material widgets.

 > #### NOTE:
 >If you clone the repo to build the samples, then open the package `/example` folder with your IDE to build the above